Take the pledge, become a Zac43 Warrior

 The National Institute of Drug Abuse (NIDA) defines addiction as a chronic, relapsing brain disease that is characterized by compulsive drug seeking and use, despite harmful consequences.

-Addiction is chronic—but it’s also preventable and treatable.
+ADDICTION IS CHRONIC—but it’s also preventable and treatable.

 When a disease is chronic, that means it’s long-lasting.
 It can’t be cured, but it can be managed with treatment.
 Other examples of chronic diseases include asthma, diabetes, and heart disease.

 Respected institutions like the American Medical Association and the American Society of Addiction Medicine define addiction as a disease.
-Studies published in top-tier publications like, The New England Journal of Medicine support the position that addiction is a brain disease.
+Studies published in top-tier publications like, The New England Journal of Medicine, support the position that addiction is a brain disease.

 A disease is a condition that changes the way an organ functions.
 Addiction does this to the brain, changing the brain on a physiological level.
 It literally alters the way the brain works, rewiring its fundamental structure.
 That’s why scientists say addiction is a disease.

-Although there is no cure for addiction, there are many evidence-based treatments that are effective at managing the illness.
+Although there is no cure for addiction, there are many evidence-based treatments that are effective at managing the disease.
 Like all chronic illnesses, addiction requires ongoing management that may include medication, therapy, and lifestyle change.
 Once in recovery from substance use disorder, a person can go on to live a healthy and successful life, because addiction is treatable, and recovery should be the expected outcome of treatment.

 According to National Institute of Drug Abuse, (NIDA), the human brain is wired to reward us when we do something pleasurable.
 Exercising, eating, and other pleasurable behaviors directly linked to our health and survival trigger the release of dopamine.
 This not only makes us feel good, but it encourages us to keep doing what we’re doing.
 It teaches our brains to repeat the behavior.